Procurement Overview for Vendors

 MBE/WBE participation goals set in a solicitation are subject to all contractors bidding direct to the County, including minority and woman owned contractors.
 This means if you are a MBE/WBE prime, certified or not, you are still expected to obtain the goal using other minority or woman owned businesses.

 Vendors conducting business with Baltimore County may need to be registered with the Maryland Department of Assessments and Taxation (SDAT).
-For information on whether registration is required Vendors should contact SDAT at 410-767-1340.
+For information on whether registration is required Vendors should call SDAT at 410-767-1340.

 Baltimore County verifies the company's status with SDAT and may require the successful bidder to submit a Good Standing Certificate, also known as a "Certificate of Status," issued by the Maryland Department of Assessments and Taxation's Charter Division, and State of Organization.